Leaf Lane

 Advisory conversation

-Best when you want a trusted outside perspective on where AI, automation, or better systems could actually help.
+A trusted outside perspective on where AI, automation, or better systems could actually help.

 Structured assessment

-Best when you want that discussion turned into a reviewed diagnostic, prioritized recommendations, and a written action plan.
+That discussion turned into a reviewed diagnostic, prioritized recommendations, and a written action plan.

 Set AI direction